rpf13/sportsshooting_drf/README.md

 ## Development

-The following chapters describe why and how I have choosen to code certain parts the way they are.
-This section should give an explanation to my thinking process and explain the reader some conceptual decisions.

 ### Commit messages

 I have decided to mostly use multiline commit messages.
 Commit messages are an essential part of the whole project and a single line commit message is just not enough to explain.
 After reading [this interesting article](https://cbea.ms/git-commit/), it was clear to me, that I have to use it.